 If you are classified as a high-risk offender, it’s possible that your parole or probation officer will require you to wear a GPS monitoring device.
-Failing to register as a sex offender is punishable by law.
+Failing to register as a sex offender is also punishable by law.

 If you do not satisfy your court-ordered responsibilities, you can face additional criminal charges and punishments.

 A strong defense is the only way to avoid mandatory registration on California’s sex offender registry.
-At Tabibnia Law Firm, We’ll do everything we can to protect your future by keeping you off the state’s offender registry.
-Give our law offices a call today to learn more.
+At Tabibnia Law Firm, we have years of experience and expertise defending against sex crime charges.
+And we’re dedicated to doing everything we can to defend your rights and protect your future.
+Call us today to learn more.

 WHAT IF I’VE BEEN FALSELY ACCUSED OF A SEX CRIME?

 Many sex crimes are prosecuted based primarily on an alleged victim’s statements.
 However, many of these allegations are false.
 Some people make statements out of hatred or revenge without any independent evidence to support their claims.
 There are also numerous instances of false/mistaken memories of alleged sex crimes occurring many years ago.
 Keep in mind that, to be convicted, prosecutors must prove that you are guilty beyond a reasonable doubt.
 When our legal team represents you, we will: